fzakaria/HypeScript/README.md

+##This was forked from fzakaria and I am only making modifications!
+Please see Fzakaria's work!

 #Hypemachine Python Downloader
 hypme.py is a Python script to bulk download songs from [HypeMachine](http://hypem.com).
 The script is fairly simple to use.